 It's best to keep onions consistently moist if possible.
 Consider installing a drip irrigation system in order to achieve this.
 You can also dig a small trench in the dirt alongside your onions and fill it with water periodically.
 This allows the water to seep into your onion plantings, going straight to the roots where it's needed.

 Although your onions will taste sweeter at harvest time if they receive a good amount of water, don't take this as permission to send your onions swimming.
 Onion roots are small and notoriously bad at soaking up water, so constant moisture is a must.
-Puddles in poorly drained soil promote rot and fungi, though, so make sure the soil around your onions is moist but never soggy or wet.
+Puddles in poorly draining soil promote rot and fungi, though, so make sure the soil around your onions is moist but never soggy or wet.

 How to Harvest Onions